corygold-dev/FocusFit/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a proprietary license - see the [LICENSE](LICENSE) file for details.

+The 2min.fit application and its source code are copyright © 2023 Cory Gold.
+All rights reserved.

+This software is protected under copyright law and international treaties.
+No part of this software may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the copyright owner.

 ## Acknowledgments